Which Antibiotics To Avoid With Clindamycin Allergy? | Essential Insights

 Understanding Clindamycin and Its Uses

 Clindamycin is a powerful antibiotic often prescribed to treat various bacterial infections.
 It belongs to the lincosamide class of antibiotics and works by inhibiting bacterial protein synthesis.
-This action makes it effective against certain types of bacteria, particularly anaerobic bacteria and some protozoa.
-Common uses of clindamycin include treating skin infections, respiratory tract infections, and certain types of bone infections.
+This action makes it effective against certain types of bacteria, particularly anaerobic bacteria and some Gram-positive bacteria.
+Common uses of clindamycin include treating skin infections, respiratory tract infections, dental infections, and certain types of bone infections.
+MedlinePlus drug information for clindamycin explains its uses, class, and major safety precautions.

 What Is an Antibiotic Allergy?